HRGV/phyloFlash/docs/FAQ.md

 # How is the taxonomic summary produced?

 The taxonomic affiliation of the SSU rRNA reads is taken from the reference sequence to which it maps in the SILVA database.
 From v3.2b1 onwards, the taxonomy reported is the last-common-ancestor consensus of the top hits, i.e. if a read has more than one best-scoring hit, it will report the lowest taxonomic level which they have in common.
 In previous versions, only the single best hit was retained, but this would result in overly-preecise taxonomic assignments especially for divergent sequences.
-To replicate the old behavior, use the `tophit` option.
+To replicate the old behavior, use the `--tophit` option.

 # How do I get help if something doesn't work?